-Your state assembly member and senator represent you and your community in Sacramento.
+Your state senator represents you and your community in Sacramento.
 Every year, the California Legislature works on important legislation that either advances our civil liberties or holds us back.
-Assembly members are elected to two-year terms while senators serve four-year terms.
-Your state assembly member and/or state senator may be up for election.
+State senators serve four-year terms.
 Learn your state senate and assembly districts at findyourrep.legislature.ca.gov.

 HOW TO VOTE

 Are you registered to vote?

 On Probation?
 On Community Supervision?
 Off Parole?

 Are you under conservatorship?